-We have not observed a particular increase in minority investments by financial sponsors in the last year.
-Most minority investments by financial sponsors are structured as a mix between subordinated debt instruments and equity investments with negotiated minority protections, the most common being: Information rights; Board representation rights; and Veto rights with respect to certain key decisions.
+While control investments continue to dominate among deals involving financial sponsors, minority equity investments such as co-investments or non-control stakes taken alongside existing shareholders are becoming increasingly popular, as deal amounts climb, businesses open up to financial sponsors in earlier stages and the appetite of private equity for venture and growth capital increases.
+Financial sponsors also display an increasing interest for minority investments via highly subordinated convertible or preferred debt instruments (often with equity kickers in the form of warrants) or a mix between subordinated debt instruments and equity investments.
+Commonly negotiated minority protections include: Information rights; Board representation or observer rights; and Veto rights with respect to certain key decisions.
 It is common for such minority investors to also negotiate certain exit rights such as tag along rights, rights of first refusal and to a lesser extent, put options.
 Typically such rights are set out in the relevant shareholder or investor agreement which may be subject to Luxembourg law, or to the laws of another jurisdiction, with key provisions frequently being replicated in the articles of association of the Company.
-While shareholder / investor agreements relating to Luxembourg companies were historically commonly put under the laws of England and Wales or the laws of New York, there has been a noticeable shift in approach in this respect in the last year with parties showing a much greater willingness to use Luxembourg law as the governing law of their agreements.
-In recent years, the sociétés en commandite spéciale (being without legal personality) and the sociétés en commandite simple have become more popular vehicles allowing parties significant flexibility and also benefitting from the fact that, unlike the more traditional corporate vehicles (SARL, SA and SCA), the relevant partnership agreement is not required to be published in full.
-It is also possible for such minority investments to be for pure debt instruments or convertible instruments such as convertible bonds or warrants that can be converted into equity.
+While shareholder / investor agreements relating to Luxembourg companies were historically subject to the laws of England and Wales or the laws of New York, there has been a noticeable shift in approach in this respect in the last years with parties showing a much greater willingness to use Luxembourg law as the governing law of their agreements.